 Six Ways in Which I Became a Better Parent

 I may have had many thoughts about the kind of mother I would be before my son was born.
 Once he entered my world, though, all of them vanished.
 It wasn’t a conscious decision, to focus only on each moment at a time.
 I just wanted to do what felt right to me, without being told what I should be doing.
 I’ve never read a parenting book, and I can’t say I’m the perfect parent, but I’m happy with my decisions.
-Here are some ways in which I think I became a better parent:

 Trusting my instincts

 There are all kinds of experts who will offer advice like there is no alternative.
-But there is always a choice – to do what’s best for your family.
+But there is always a choice to do what’s best for your family.
 Sometimes, even the advice of well-meaning friends may not work for you.
 That’s when you should remember to trust your instincts which tell you which way to go.
 This has always worked for me when going through the challenges that parenting brings with it.

 Listening to my child

-Nothing can help you understand your child better than by just observing their cues.
-A baby can teach your more than any book can.
+Nothing can help you understand your child better than just observing their cues.
+A baby can teach you more than any book can.
 A schedule based on your child’s patterns will be met with the least resistance.
 I looked at my baby for signs of tiredness, hunger, or discomfort to decide what to do.
 For instance, it didn’t matter that he wanted to feed every hour, as long as he was content.

 Doing my research

 Not everything can be answered by instinct.
 There are some questions, such as weaning or potty training, which require detailed research.
-The thing to remember is to be careful about the sources of your research, and not be misled by websites (or forums) which spread misinformation.
+The thing to remember is to be careful about the sources of your research, and not be misled by websites (or forums) that spread misinformation.

 Finding time for myself